Supported by Foxtel

 2. Cosmetic updates versus fully-renovating a space

 When renovating it’s all about getting the biggest bang for buck but trying to cut corners won’t get you anywhere.
-Instead, it’s about making smart decisions on where you can use existing features and enhance these with cosmetic updates versus what spaces need to be fully renovated.
-In a bathroom, it can be the difference between a $3,000 update (by resurfacing tiles and replacing tapware and hardware) versus a $15,000 bathroom renovation (where everything is removed and you start from scratch).
+Instead, it’s about making smart decisions on where you can use existing features and enhance these with cosmetic updates.
+In a bathroom, it can be the difference between a $3,000 update (by resurfacing tiles and replacing tapware and hardware) versus a $15,000 bathroom renovation.

-Trying to decide what spaces should be updated or renovated isn’t easy – particularly if you’re a beginner renovator – and I love that throughout each episode all of the experts share reasons why you would take one approach or the other, such as considering water damage or other hidden issues.
+It isn’t easy to decide what spaces should be updated or renovated.
+Especially if you’re a beginner renovator!
+I love that throughout each episode all of the experts share reasons why you would take one approach or the other.
+For example, considering water damage or other hidden issues.

 In one episode this season, they makeover a kit home where they are appealing to the lower end of the market, so rather than over-invest in the renovation they decided to update the kitchen with cosmetic improvements.
 The reasons were that the cabinetry was in good condition and still looked quite modern but were refreshed with new hardware and new benchtops.
-The old appliances were also replaced and new flooring throughout the home gave the tired kitchen a completely new look.
+They also replaced old appliances and flooring throughout the home to give the tired kitchen a completely new look.

 It’s easy to think we need to come in with a sledgehammer when renovating but wherever we can work with what we have will of course save big bucks in the long term.